agbaroni/token_introspection_with_headers/README.md

 oc new-app -f openshift.yml --param AMP_RELEASE=2.10
 ```

-The template creates new ImageStream for images containing this policy.
+The template creates a new ***ImageStream*** for storing the custom images containing this policy.
-Then it creates two BuildConfigs: one for building an image to apicast-policy ImageStream
-and second one for creating new APIcast image copying just necessary code from that previous image.
+Then it creates two ***BuildConfigs***: one for building an image to ```apicast-policy``` ImageStream and second one for creating new APIcast image copying just the necessary code from the previous image.

 ## Configuration